theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-subscriptions.md

 Created | Timestamp of the init request

-To delete a subscription click on the dustbin icon on the right side of the window.
+To delete a subscription, click on the dustbin icon on the right side of the window.